 Notwithstanding the above requirements, the SR shall be the higher of that produced by the modeled company investment strategy and that produced by substituting an alternative investment strategy in which the fixed income reinvestment assets have the same weighted average life (WAL) as the reinvestment assets in the modeled company investment strategy and are all public non-callable corporate bonds with gross asset spreads, asset default costs, and investment expenses by projection year that are consistent with a credit quality blend of 50% PBR credit rating 6 (A2/A) and 50% PBR credit rating 3 (Aa2/AA).

-Policy loans, equities and derivative instruments associated with the execution of a clearly defined hedging strategy are not affected by this requirement.
+Policy loans, equities and derivative instruments associated with the execution of future hedging strategies supporting the contracts are not affected by this requirement.

 VM-21 Section 6.B.3.a.ii – Footnote (Footnote at Bottom of Page 21-23)

-Throughout this Section 6, references to CTE70 (adjusted) shall also mean the SR for a company that does not have a CDHS as discussed in Section 4.A.4.a.
+Throughout this Section 6, references to CTE70 (adjusted) shall also mean the SR for a company that does not have a future hedging strategy supporting the contracts as discussed in Section 4.A.4.a.

 VM-21 Section 6.B.3.b.ii

-Calculate the Prescribed Projections Amount as the CTE70 (adjusted) using the same method as that outlined in Section 9.C (which is the same as SR following Section 4.A.4.a for a company that does not have a CDHS) but substituting the assumptions prescribed by Section 6.C.
+Calculate the Prescribed Projections Amount as the CTE70 (adjusted) using the same method as that outlined in Section 9.C (which is the same as SR following Section 4.A.4.a for a company that does not have a future hedging strategy supporting the contracts) but substituting the assumptions prescribed by Section 6.C.
 The calculation of this Prescribed Projections Amount also requires that the scenario reserve for any given scenario be equal to or in excess of the cash surrender value in aggregate on the valuation date for the group of contracts modeled in the projection.

 VM-21 Section 6.B.5

-Cash flows associated with hedging shall be projected in the same manner as that used in the calculation of the CTE70 (adjusted) as discussed in Section 9.C or Section 4.A.4.a for a company without a CDHS.
+Cash flows associated with hedging shall be projected in the same manner as that used in the calculation of the CTE70 (adjusted) as discussed in Section 9.C or Section 4.A.4.a for a company without a future hedging strategy supporting the contracts.

 VM-21 Section 9

-Section 9: Modeling of Hedges under a CDHS
+Section 9: Modeling of Hedges under a Future Hedging Strategy

 A. Initial Considerations